MadeInShineA/HEStimate/user_guide.md

 - **Distance to Campus** showing how close it is to the nearest school.
 - **Ratings** from previous students.
 - **Favorite Button** to save the listing for later.

 ---

-## Creating an Account and Profile

-- **Sign Up:** Register with your name, email, password, and role (student or homeowner).
-- **Student Info:** Students may enter their school for campus distance calculations.
-- **Login & Face ID:** Use email/password or set up optional Face ID for quick login.
-- **Profile Page:** View your info, manage Face ID, toggle dark mode, or log out.

----